awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

 If you're using instance weighting, the **Weighted capacity** column measures the number of capacity units that the group contains\.
 If this column is hidden, choose the gear\-shaped icon in the top\-right corner of the section and then enable **Weighted capacity**\.

 1. Select the check box next to the Auto Scaling group\.

+   A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group that's selected\.

    1. On the **Activity** tab, under **Activity history**, the **Status** column shows whether your Auto Scaling group has successfully launched or terminated instances\.